 Sheyne explained most clinics work from the average sleep a child needs which was estimated in the 1950’s.
 There is a lack of education out there.
 Sheyne was invited by the senate to parliament house as an ambassador to address the senate about child abuse and neglect.
-They couldn’t understand how wanted children from good socioeconomic backgrounds with well educated parents ending up dead, battered, being put into care, or were in a suitcase in the bottom of a river.
+They couldn’t understand how wanted children from good socioeconomic backgrounds with well educated parents ending up being put into care.
 They did not understand what was happening.
 The only thing Sheyne could say was that if the people educating the very people looking for an education don’t have the right information we are in a back stem.
 The information provided is not thorough enough and there isn’t a continuum of care between places or follow up for families who are struggling.
 Sheyne doesn’t let her clients go and her clients are still with her 10, 12 years on.
 Sheyne excitedly shared a text message with me that she received from a client who is 21 years old.
-She can’t wait to come and stay with Sheyne and loves her daughter.
+She can’t wait to come and stay with her and loves her daughter.
 Sheyne is invested in these children because she loves them.

 Understanding Your Babies Sleep Cycles